lm2-me/CORE/README.md

 TU Delft, Q1 2022

-Please use the conda environment provided: `conda_env.yml`
+Please install this package using `conda env create -f conda_env.yml` which uses the `conda_env.yml`.
+Installing may take several minutes.

 The following code was developed for this project by the team: